 We work hard to keep the cost of college low for you.
 We know you have many options available when choosing a college.
 The cost of a degree is a key factor in your choice.

 If you have an unexpected financial emergency and need additional assistance beyond your financial aid award, we strongly encourage and welcome all LCCC students to connect with the Advocacy and Resource Center.
-By completing the Student Needs Assessment on the ARC website, LCCC can identify the funds and resources that will assist you in starting, continuing, or returning to college.

 Email Scams – Offers of Financial Support